 Athol is a somewhat small town located in the state of Massachusetts.
 With a population of 11,654 people and three constituent neighborhoods, Athol is the 160th largest community in Massachusetts.
-Much of the housing stock in Athol was built prior to World War II, making it one of the older and more historic towns in the country.
+Athol has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Athol isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Athol are a mix of both white- and blue-collar jobs.
+Athol is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Athol is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Athol who work in office and administrative support (17.15%), sales jobs (8.72%), and healthcare (6.99%).
+There are especially a lot of people living in Athol who work in office and administrative support (16.77%), sales jobs (8.13%), and healthcare (6.49%).

-The percentage of adults in Athol with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.05% of adults in Athol have a bachelor's degree or advanced degree.
+The citizens of Athol are slightly less educated than the national average of 21.84% for the average city or town: 16.29% of adults in Athol have a bachelor's degree or advanced degree

 The people who call Athol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athol residents report their race to be White, followed by Asian.
 Important ancestries of people in Athol include English, Irish, French Canadian, and Italian.